Mission and Safety

-The Blue Grass Chemical Agent-Destruction Pilot Plant, or BGCAPP, is a full-scale pilot plant designed to safely and efficiently destroy the chemical weapons stockpile at the Blue Grass Army Depot near Richmond, Kentucky.
-The depot has safely stored two types of chemical weapons since the 1940s: projectiles containing mustard agent and projectiles and rockets containing nerve agents, GB and VX.
-The Department of Defense’s Program Executive Office, Assembled Chemical Weapons Alternatives, known as PEO ACWA, is responsible for safely destroying these weapons, thereby eliminating the risk associated with continued storage.
-The safety of the workforce, neighboring communities and the environment is the program’s top priority.
+The Blue Grass Chemical Agent-Destruction Pilot Plant, or BGCAPP, destroyed the chemical weapons stockpile at the Blue Grass Army Depot near Richmond, Kentucky.
+The depot safely stored three types of chemical weapons since the 1940s until July 7, 2023, when destruction of the stockpile was completed at BGCAPP.
+The original stockpile consisted of projectiles containing mustard agent and projectiles and rockets containing nerve agents GB and VX.
+The Department of Defense’s Program Executive Office, Assembled Chemical Weapons Alternatives, known as PEO ACWA, was responsible for the safe destruction of these weapons, thereby eliminating the risk associated with continued storage.
+PEO ACWA will now focus on facility closure.
+The safety of the workforce, neighboring communities and the environment will continue to be the program’s top priority.

-The Blue Grass plant will use neutralization followed by supercritical water oxidation, known as SCWO, to destroy the nerve agent stockpile.
-Extensively trained, knowledgeable, skilled workers and state-of-the-art robotics systems will ensure the safe destruction of the stockpile.
+Neutralization was selected to destroy the nerve agent stockpile at the Blue Grass plant.
+Extensively trained, knowledgeable, skilled workers and state-of-the-art robotics systems ensured the safe destruction of the stockpile.